This program builds up the preschooler’s foundation in Math. It is a very hands-on approach to learning Math.

 In Group 5 the child is at the intermediate stage of progression towards abstraction.
 The exercises give the child the opportunity to explore essential number combinations within the family of 10.
 Use of mathematical ideas to solve problems with small number rods and the snake game teaches the child about number bonds.
 The child also learns to record his answers while doing operations with short bead stairs and boards.

 Group 6 focuses on the exploration of individual sums in addition, subtraction, multiplication, and division as well as the memorization of tables through practice.
 These children are old enough to progress into the abstract representation of the concrete materials.
 The exercises in the group allows the child to work more with the symbols on paper, using control cards to check their answers.

-The cognitive teaching approach based on a well prepared environment, scientifically designed materials and systematic grouping of exercises form the mainstay of the Montessori curriculum that set them distinctively apart from traditional curriculum.
+This cognitive teaching approach based on a well-prepared environment, scientifically designed materials and systematic grouping of exercises form the mainstay of the Montessori curriculum that set them distinctively apart from traditional curriculum.
 It is very common to hear parents of children from conventional classrooms complain that their children have acquired a distaste for Math.
 Montessori children on the contrary have the opportunity to see the ‘why they are doing what they are doing’ of math in its most concrete form at a very early age.
 By doing so they encounter a feeling of free choice.
 Another advantage is, since young children are instinctively drawn to order, the math curriculum provides them the expression of order in abundance.
 This makes their journey of learning fun and pleasurable.

 Montessori Math strengthens the child’s problem solving, decision making and critical thinking skills.
-It provides an all rounded holistic development to the child and thus fulfills his social need for functional knowledge, logic and reasoning.
+It provides an all-rounded holistic development to the child and thus fulfills his social need for functional knowledge, logic and reasoning.
 The materials also present sensorial experiences that prepare the child for geometry and algebra concepts needed at the primary school level.